Employer Apprenticeship Training Basics

 As an Employer you are responsible for:

 - Supervising, training and instructing as needed for the development of their skills to Journeyman level.

 - Ensure Apprentice has proper equipment and understands the safety standards of your workplace.

 - Reviewing Apprentice Logbooks and signing off on Apprentice Monthly Work Reports.
 (Ensuring accuracy of hours and details of report).

 - Submitting to the JLATA all required documentation, including but not limited to: Contractor Ratio reports, Field Progress Assessments with Term Status upgrade recommendation.

 - Term 7 Final Evaluation of Apprentices.

 - Report to the JLATA and Local 258 IBEW any changes to Apprentice Employment.
 Ie. Lay-off, Termination

-As per Appendix “C” of the Master Line Agreement, in no circumstances shall the above Apprentice and Trades Trainee ratios violate BC Hydro, Works Safe BC or any other safety regulations that are in force at a specified work site or location.
+As per Appendix “C” of the Master Line Agreement, in no circumstances shall Apprentice and Trades Trainee ratios violate BC Hydro, Works Safe BC or any other safety regulations that are in force at a specified work site or location.

 - Register Journeymen with the IBEW local 258